aredn/documentation/arednGettingStarted/node_admin.rst

     The options entries allow you to specify which devices will receive the DHCP options.
 Click in the first field to select whether you want this option to be sent to [all] clients or only to clients which match a specific tag.
 Option numbers can be entered directly in the second field or you can select one from the dropdowm list of well-known options.
 In the third field enter the specific value that will be sent in this option.
 A checkbox allows you to specify whether or not this option will always be sent.

   To delete a tag or option, click the [-] icon on the right of the existing row for the item you wish to delete.
 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.

+  DHCP Server Enable/Disable ???
+    If you choose to disable the DHCP server, you must manually configure the host IP addresses to be within the LAN network range.
+There should be only one DHCP server for each IP address scope or range, so you may need to disable your node's DHCP server if there is already another device providing DHCP services on your node's local area network.
+Click this link for additional information on `Dynamic Host Control Protocol <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_.

 Ethernet Ports and Xlinks
 -------------------------